lbryio/lbry.com/content/faq/youtube.md

 When you sync your channel, you are also eligible to receive LBRY Credits in our Partner Program based on your subscriber count.
 Receiving these credits is subject to a one-year agreement.
 The exact agreement you make when you sync can be seen [here](/faq/youtube-terms).
 The current rewards for syncing can be seen on the [sync page](/youtube).

 The sync process stores your wallet in a secure location, as you may not have the LBRY app installed already.
 If you are comfortable with [swapping out wallet files](/faq/how-to-backup-wallet), we can work with you to transfer your synced wallet as part of a manual process.
-Typically, we recommend waiting until we an automated solution for transferring this data to you via the app.
+Typically, we recommend waiting until we have an automated solution for transferring this data to you via the app.
 Please reach out to [help@lbry.com](mailto:help@lbry.com) if you have any questions about this process.

 **How to Receive Your LBRY Credits**